Depersonalization-Derealization Disorder: What To Expect, Symptoms, And Treatment

 Medically Reviewed By: Kay Adkins, LPC

-There are times when it is normal for someone to experience sensations of being disconnected or “in a daze.”
+There are times when it is normal to experience the sense of being disconnected or “in a daze.”
 Fatigue, illness, medication side effects and alcohol (even in small amounts) can cause these feelings.
-In some cases, however, symptoms of being detached or disconnected from oneself or surrounds can indicate the presence of a psychological condition known as a dissociative disorder.
+In some cases, however, symptoms of being detached or disconnected from oneself or one’s surroundings can indicate the presence of a psychological condition known as a dissociative disorder.

-Dissociative disorders are mental disorders that cause an affected individual to experience a disconnection between thoughts, surroundings, memories, actions, and/or their identity.
+Dissociative disorders are mental disorders that cause an affected individual to experience a disconnection from their thoughts, surroundings, memories, actions, and/or identity.
 The escape from reality that is characteristic of dissociative disorders is involuntary.
 Dissociative disorders can lead to difficulty functioning in everyday situations.

 What Causes Dissociative Disorders?

 Dissociative disorders usually develop as a person’s way of coping with a trauma.
-Although people of any age may experience a dissociative disorder, they most often occur in children who have been exposed to long-term abuse or repeated trauma.
+Although the symptoms of a dissociative disorder may occur for the first time after childhood, they most often occur in individuals who were exposed as children to long-term abuse or repeated trauma.

 Because personal identity is generally formed during childhood, children find it easier to disconnect from reality.
-If left untreated, a child who develops a dissociative disorder may continue to use the same coping mechanism in response to other stressful situations later in life.
+If left untreated, a child who develops a dissociative disorder may continue to use the same coping mechanisms in response to stressful situations later in life.